JoseJuan98/transformer-attention-with-hdc-binding/docs/SETUP.md

 Before you begin, ensure you have the following:

 *   **Python 3.11 or higher:**  The project requires Python 3.11 or a later version.
 Download the appropriate installer from [python.org](https://www.python.org/downloads/).
-Or use any tool of your choosing, e.g. `poetry` now supports installing python versions.
+Or use any tool of your choosing, e.g. `poetry` now supports installing python runtimes.
 *   **A Python Environment Manager:**  You'll need a tool to manage your Python environment and dependencies.
 We recommend **Poetry** or **pip** with `virtualenv`, but other tools like `conda`, `uv`, `pipx` are also compatible.
 *   **Make (Optional, but Recommended):**  The project includes a `Makefile` to automate common tasks like dependency installation and testing.
 While optional, using `make` simplifies the setup process.